alumina-lang/alumina/MISSING.md

   - Better error messages for why recursive functions can't be inlined (rather than just "Unpopulated symbol")
 - stack overflow in codegen stage because infinite size recursive structs are not rejected during monomorphization
     - could be a similar issue with protocols, though these are more coservative vis-a-vis recursion
-- Whole ZST and divergence handling might still be buggy, in particular, uninitialized variables of `!` type might be problematic since lowering is quite liberal with making temporary name bindings for various stuff.
-    - It might be fine now, it's been a while since I last ran into a ZST bug
 - if tentative monomorphization fails (e.g. error), but type inference still succeeds, we are left with unpopulated symbols
     - this is now especially an issue with `when` expressions which do tentative mono during proto bound checking
     - This is a big problem, unfortunately there is no easy solution with the current `mono` architecture